False Flag (TV series)

+The series was first broadcast in Israel on Channel 2.
+It premiered on 29 October 2015 and was followed by a second season that premiered on 21 November 2018.
+The third season was broadcast on Channel 12 on 23 March 2022.

-A remake of the series starring Uma Thurman, called Suspicion, aired on Apple TV in February 2022.
+A remake of the series starring Uma Thurman, called Suspicion, aired on Apple TV+ in February 2022.

 Synopsis

+Season 1 (2015)

-The series revolves around five ordinary Israeli citizens who discover one morning via the media that they are the principal suspects of a high-profile kidnapping and are implicated as culprits in the kidnapping.
+The story revolves around five ordinary Israeli citizens who discover one morning via the media that they are the principal suspects of a high-profile kidnapping and are implicated as culprits in the kidnapping.
 They are involved in a brutal kidnapping of the Iranian minister of defense, Farhead Sulimani, during his visit to Moscow on 15 April 2015, having arrived in the country earlier that day from London under an alias and using one of several passports.
 According to the Russian Federal Security Service (FSB), Sulimani was drugged.
 Widespread speculation, which Russian police allegations support, is that he was killed by the Israeli Mossad in a secret mission.

 News channels around the world cover the incident while broadcasting the footage of the kidnapping, the five Israelis soon become wanted and their personal details, including their passports photos, are shown on the media and TV channels around the world.

 The unceasing news coverage causes an uproar in the suspects' lives and mixed feelings from their surroundings and the public.
 Their attempts to deny their involvement are in vain.
 The Mossad and the Israeli government leave them to deal with it on their own instead of providing protection.
 It's not long before they undermine their credibility.
 Later, even their closest friends begin to distrust them.
 Although eventually it is discovered that they are not that innocent.